chef/automate/components/docs-chef-io/content/automate/ha_aws_deploy_steps.md

     "
     ```

-1. Once the provisioning is successful, **if you have added custom DNS to your configuration file (`fqdn`), make sure to map the load-balancer FQDN to you DNS from DNS Provider**.
+1. Once the provisioning is successful, **if you have added custom DNS to your configuration file (`fqdn`), make sure to map the load-balancer FQDN from the output of previous command to your DNS from DNS Provider**.
 After that continue with the deployment process with following.

     ```bash
     sudo -- sh -c "